Climate and buildings affect one another.

 When we consider the projections of climate change on human health, we further highlight the need for resilient buildings.
 Large-scale changes in the environment due to climate change and extreme weather events increase the risk of the emergence or re-emergence of health threats such as respiratory and waterborne diseases and heat stress.
 Adequately designed buildings may act as a barrier and reduce these health risks.

 Our blogs further discuss adaptation strategies per risk.
 Some of the critical solutions against environmental changes are proper insulation, air-tightness, and ventilation which can help cope with extreme temperatures and air pollution.
 Proper design, and the use of moisture and flood resistive materials, can help protect against mold and dampness, while designing a continuous load, hardening roofs, gables, eaves, using impact windows and doors, and adding a safe room can help protect from storm damage.

 Now is the time to shift “green building” into “sustainable building” and that a home should be both green and resilient.

 Implementing appropriate adaptation strategies for changing climate conditions into green building practices will close the gap between the actual operating conditions of the building and the expectations incorporated in the planning, design, and construction phases.

-We believe that governments, corporations, and people worldwide should continue working together to mitigate climate change, and many are currently doing so (we will explore this further in future blog posts).
+We believe that governments, corporations, and people worldwide should continue working together to mitigate climate change, and many are currently doing so.
 Still, there is an urgent mission to help people prepare and implement best practices to save their homes and well-being.

 There are some good examples of government-led and local initiatives which both discuss and address adaptation, but many of them are at a municipal or community level.
 We believe the general public, such as homeowners, home renters, farmers, and small business owners, should be aware and knowledgeable of adaptation strategies and solutions.